Article · Apr 23, 2026

 Migrating to Supabase publishable keys broke my Chrome extension.
 Here is the fix.

-If you migrated from Supabase’s legacy JWT keys (eyJhbGc…) to the new publishable-key format (sb_publishable_…) and your Chrome extension started returning 401 on every authenticated request, this post is the fix.
-The cause is two unrelated changes colliding: PostgREST behaves differently with the new key format, and the Supabase JS SDK’s default session storage doesn’t work in a Manifest V3 service worker.
+If you migrated from Supabase’s legacy JWT keys (eyJhbGc…) to the new publishable-key format (sb_publishable_…) and your Chrome extension started returning 401 on every authenticated request, the cause is two unrelated changes colliding.
+PostgREST behaves differently with the new key format, and the Supabase JS SDK’s default session storage doesn’t work in a Manifest V3 service worker.
 Here is what’s happening, the migration that resolves it, and the chrome.storage.local adapter that keeps sessions alive between popup opens.

 The legacy Supabase API keys (anon and service_role) were JWTs.
 You could send them as a raw apikey header to PostgREST and authentication worked.
-The new publishable keys (sb_publishable_…) are not JWTs.
-PostgREST will accept them as an apikey header only when the request also presents a properly-formed user JWT in the Authorization header, in the exact shape the official @supabase/supabase-js client produces.
+The new publishable keys are not JWTs.
+PostgREST accepts them as an apikey header only when the request also presents a properly-formed user JWT in the Authorization header, in the exact shape the official @supabase/supabase-js client produces.

 Send sb_publishable_… from a hand-rolled fetch() wrapper and one of two things happens:

-- If you forgot the user’s JWT, PostgREST returns 401 Unauthorized.
+- If you omit the user’s JWT: 401 Unauthorized.

 The fix is to stop hand-rolling Supabase HTTP calls.
-The official client knows how to combine the publishable key, the user’s session token, and the Authorization header in the right shape automatically.
-If your code is written against the SDK, the migration to publishable keys is a single env-var change.
+The official client knows how to combine the publishable key, the user’s session token, and the Authorization header automatically.
+If your code was already on the SDK, the publishable-key migration is a single env-var change.
 If your code does direct fetch(), the migration is a rewrite.

 Migrating from hand-rolled fetch to @supabase/supabase-js